 JournalGuide is a free tool that helps researchers to evaluate scholarly journals.
 In addition to searching by journal name, category or publisher, authors can use the title and abstract of a paper to discover journals that have already published articles on similar topics.
 By matching journals to a paper’s content, researchers can see which journals would be most likely to have interest in their story.

 Changes in the publishing landscape have brought about the emergence of new publishing business models and many new outlets for scholarly publications.
 Many are legitimate, but some have been labeled as "predatory" and may be more interested in making money than in contributing to scholarship.
-Jeffrey Beall maintains a list of questionable scholarly open-access publishers, but withdrew the list in January 2017.
+Jeffrey Beall developed a list of questionable scholarly open-access publishers, but withdrew the list in January 2017.
 The link above is to the Internet Archive capture of the site (2/25/17)

 Ulrich's Periodicals Directory: may be used to find information about a particular journal (is it refereed? who is the publisher?) as well as to identify journals that publish in specific subject areas.